haoxsia/haoxsia.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 This is Hao Xu, working with Xin Zhou and Didier Theron, working on optomechanics research at the Institute of Electronics, Microelectronics and Nanotechnology (IEMN), CNRS, France.
-Prior to joining in CNRS-IEMN in 2020, I completed my Master in Electronics at Xi'an Jiaotong  University, China.
+Prior to joining in CNRS-IEMN in 2020, I completed my MEng in Electronics at Xi'an Jiaotong  University, China.

 My research centers on two main areas: